-What some pro-choice advocates say about this passage: Shockingly, God says that the appropriate procedure is to make the potentially pregnant woman drink something that will cause, in certain circumstances, sterilization and an abortion if she is pregnant.
-Since the fetus is killed as a punishment, God must consider a fetus closer to a part or possession of the woman (or her lover), rather than a human being.
+What some pro-choice advocates say about this passage: God says that the appropriate procedure is to make the potentially pregnant woman drink something that will cause, in certain circumstances, sterilization and an abortion if she’s pregnant.
+Since the fetus is killed as punishment, God must consider a fetus closer to a part or possession of the woman (or her lover), rather than a separate person.

 What some anti-abortion advocates say about this passage: This passage has nothing to do with abortion.
 The passage does not say that the woman is pregnant.
 If she were, the procedure would likely be different.
 Also, it only says that her belly will distend and her thigh will sag and she will be cursed.
 Even if she were pregnant, such a punishment does not mean that the fetus is killed.

 My aim with this post and my prior post was to introduce some of the Biblical passages that are cited as relevant to abortion and to introduce the debate over their import.
 As I mentioned last time, people say lots about these passages and this subject, and more can be found in the sources below.

 (Picture: The picture at the top is a picture I took last night of one of the passages in my Jewish Study Bible discussed in this post.)